-One of the most famous examples of stop motion animation is the classic 2005 movie called Corpse Bride which was produced and directed by the legend himself Mr. Tim Burton.
+One of the most famous examples of stop motion animation is the classic 2005 movie called Corpse Bride, which was produced and directed by the legend, Mr. Tim Burton.

 #4) Computer-Generated Imagery (CGI)

-Without CGI we won’t be able to have movies about superheroes or any other fantasy elements.
-CGI is what makes these movies come to life and with the popularity witnessed for these movie productions, it’s safe to say that CGI will only grow bigger.
+Without CGI, we won’t be able to have movies about superheroes or any other fantasy elements.
+CGI is what makes these movies come to life, and with the popularity witnessed by these movie productions, it’s safe to say that CGI will only grow bigger.

 #5) Flip Book Animation

-In fact, flipbook animation was the predecessor of 2D animation and many early 2D animations followed the same logic of flipbook animation.
+In fact, flipbook animation was the predecessor of 2D animation, and many early 2D animations followed the same logic as flipbook animation.

-The flip book animation is quite simply one of the most easiest yet difficult to do simply because of the labor intensive nature of it all.
+The flip book animation is quite simply one of the easiest yet difficult to do simply because of the labor-intensive nature of it all.
 Here below is a view that goes through the creation and final execution of the animation style.

 #6) Minimalistic Animation Style

-The examples for a minimalistic style of animation can be found below.
-As you can see, the color editions and relevant pictures are not much graphic dependent.
+Examples of a minimalistic style of animation can be found below.
+As you can see, the color editions and relevant pictures are not much graphic-dependent.

 #7) Clay Animation

-The 2000 movie Chicken Run was a commercial film that was developed entirely by integrating the process of Claymation into its production and development.
+The 2000 movie Chicken Run is a commercial film that was produced entirely by integrating the process of Claymation into its production and development.